Typhoon Lagoon FAQ

 What is Miss Adventure Falls?

-Disney’ Typhoon Lagoon Water Park debuted a new family-friendly water attraction called Miss Adventure Falls in mid-March, 2017.
-Located near Crush ‘n’ Gusher, Miss Adventure Falls brings to life the story of the fictitious Captain Mary Oceaneer, a treasure-hunting heroine who got stranded at Typhoon Lagoon years ago by a rogue storm.
-It hosts the longest (at two minutes) ride at any Disney water park.
+Located near Crush ‘n’ Gusher, Miss Adventure Falls brings to life the fictional story of Captain Mary Oceaneer, a treasure-hunting heroine who got stranded on Typhoon Lagoon years ago.
+Miss Adventure Falls hosts the longest ride at any Disney water park at two minutes!

 What is Castaway Creek?

-Most water parks have a river that encircles the park, and TL is no exception.
+Most water parks have a river that encircles the park, and Typhoon Lagoon is no exception.
 Castaway Creek, however, gently carries you through nearly a half-mile of tropical splendor.
 With entry/exit points all around, it is easy to hop in or out.
 There are pictorial identifying sign-posts at each entry.

 Castaway Creek tends to get crowded in the early afternoon hours — it can literally become a wall-to-wall sea of humanity and tubes.
 It is best enjoyed in the morning (if you are not a slide person) or late in the afternoon, when you will practically have it all to yourself.